quixio/quix-docs/docs/platform/ingest-data.md

 1. [Writer API](../apis/streaming-writer-api/intro.md)
 2. [Reader API](../apis/streaming-reader-api/intro.md)

 The Writer API is used to write data into the Quix Platform, that is, it is used by publishers.
 The Reader API is used to read data from the Quix Platform, and is therefore used by consumers.
 These are used typically by external services such as web browser client code, or perhaps IoT devices.
-The Reader and Writer APIs also provide a websockets interface, which is described in the [next section](#websockets).
+The Reader and Writer APIs also provide a WebSockets interface, which is described in the [next section](#websockets).

 The easiest way to try out these HTTP APIs is to use the prebuilt connectors called `External source` and `External destination`.
 This section looks at using the `External source` connector, but the process is similar for the `External destination` connector.
 To use the `External source` connector, step through the following procedure: